 4. Proven business models race to new geographies

-“Glovo” searches in Google - it really took off in 2018 and has continued that trend since.
+“Glovo” searches in Google - it really took off in 2018 and has broadly continued that trend, recovering from a slight dip.

 Startups like Uber Eats, GrubHub and DoorDash have already proven the food delivery app model.